 So it’s logical that with a smaller percentage of older people, we’ll see a smaller percentage of severe and fatal cases of coronavirus in Central America.
 Even the biggest gloomsters and naysayers can’t disagree with that.

 Of course, every death is a tragedy, and we’ll be lucky if the amount of fatalities in the region remains at the two we have right now.
+We can’t be complacent about this.
+We have to self-isolate to protect the elderly and more vulnerable, no matter what percentage of the overall population they are.
 But I can’t see the same rates that we’ll see in those older populations elsewhere.
 It wouldn’t make sense at all.

 Again, I’m not singing kumbaya here at all, or plucking out reasons to be cheerful out of my behind.
-I’m only looking at some studies and the data we have so far and extrapolating it.
+I’m only looking at some limited studies and the tiny amount of data we have so far and extrapolating it.
 It might be that latitude, sunshine, and age makes zero difference and this is the apocalypse.
-But I doubt it.
+We simply don’t know yet.

 It’s going to be hard, I’m under no illusions about that.